Protecting Your Children from Child Identity Theft

 - Never share your child’s social security number with someone who has no reason to have that information.
 Other than doctors, insurance companies, the school, or other medical facilities, not many would require such information.

 - Never share personal information online if your connection is not secured.
 The connection you are using is secure.
 The browser displays an icon of a lock in its address bar; this means that you are using a secure connection.

 - Ensure your computer has updated virus protection and a strong firewall.
 Also, avoid sending any kind of personal information using an unsecured wireless connection in a public place.

 - If you are accessing a website that requires a password, make sure you log out securely when you are finished.

 - Eliminate the chances of your child’s information being stolen or misused by keeping yourself informed about those who have access to your child’s personal information.
 Also, you can go through the notices schools send explaining your rights under the Family Educational Rights and Privacy Act (FERPA).
 This law is to protect the privacy of all student records and allow parents to choose whether or not to release directory information to third parties up to and including other families.

 Steps to Take If Your Child Has Become a Victim of Child Identity Theft

 The alarming statistics of child identity theft is only increasing by the day.
 Those who have still not faced this problem are certainly among the lucky ones.
-If you already have ID protection, it is recommended that you include your child’s identity theft protection in the package you already have.
+So, if you have an ID protection, I strongly recommend that you include your child’s Identity Theft Protection in the package.
 For those who have discovered their child’s identity has been stolen, there is help available.
 But for that, you must follow the procedure:

 Cancel all open or compromised accounts and immediately notify the issuers or creditors